MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_23_AddTermsOfUseAcceptanceReporting.md

 18. When the terms of use is created, you will automatically be redirected to the Conditional access policy page.
 On the page, in the **Name** box, enter **Enforce ToU**.

-19. Under **Assignments**, select **Users or workload identities**.
+19. Under **Assignments**, select **0 users and groups selected**.

-20. On the include tab, select **Users and groups** check box.
+20. On the include tab, select **Select users and groups** radio button, then the **Users and groups** check box.

-21. In the Select pane, select **Adele Vance** to use to test the terms of use policy.
+21. In the Select pane, select **Adele Vance** to use to test the terms of use policy, then click **Select**.

-   **Warning** - If you choose your administrator account, like all conditional access policies, be sure you have another account with enough permissions to change the conditional access policy.
+   **Warning** - If you choose your administrator account, like all conditional access policies, be sure you have break glass accounts with enough permissions to change the conditional access policy.
 This is to ensure your administrator account will not be locked out should the conditional access policy result in an undesirable outcome.
+You can read more here [https://learn.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access](https://learn.microsoft.com/en-us/azure/active-directory/roles/security-emergency-access)

-22. Select **Cloud apps or actions.**
+22. Select **No cloud apps,actions or authentication contexts selected.**

 23. Select **All cloud apps**.

-24. Under **Access controls**, select **Grant**.
+24. Under **Access controls**, select **0 controls selected**.

 25. In the Grant pane, select **Testing terms of use** and then select **Select**.